 Preparing For Empty Nest?
 See Six Strategies to Support You

-But, if your story reads like mine – you know how quickly this whole thing comes about!
+But, if your story reads like mine, you know how quickly this whole thing comes about!
 It’s like – BAM!
 It happens that fast.

 Maybe we’re never prepared because we have no time to prepare!
 It seems we go from full-throttle parenting right to “Poof!”
 Then, it’s suddenly time to adjust to a new normal.
+It seems the end of these years can trigger feelings of grief and even an identity crisis for many parents, as parenting has been a massive part of their lives.

 The energetic connection between a mom and a child is unique.
 And although it always remains in your being as a mom, it shifts when your child leaves the nest.